-With the cost of housing, gas, and travel, planning a huge wedding isn’t feasible for everyone.
+With housing, gas, and travel costs, planning a huge wedding isn’t feasible for everyone.
 More importantly, it isn’t going to be in everyone’s budget.
 So even if you had dreamed of a large ceremony with a grand reception, you might be deciding to hold off on getting married or downsizing your expectations.

 Elopement could be the answer!